Virtual environment configuration requirements

 If public access is enabled, remove it or perform access control (grant permission to access public data consciously).

 Bucket policies set permissions for actions with buckets, objects, and object groups.
-A policy is triggered when a user makes a request to a resource.
+A policy applies when a user makes a request to a resource.
 As a result, the request is either executed or rejected.

 - Policy that only enables object download from a specified range of IP addresses.